bradleypick/522_lab_01/README.md

 * The first is a MANDATORY string that will be the project name and name of the root folder (all generated files will live in here).
+If this argument is not supplied, the script exits with nonzero status.

-* The second argument is optional and should be the name of the project author (will be printed in the copyright statement of the chosen licence).
+* The second argument is an optional string and should be the name of the project author (will be printed in the copyright statement of the chosen licence).

 * The third argument is an optional three letter character string that is either `"MIT"` or `"GNU"`.
-If either is supplied, the `LICENCE.md` file that is created by the shell script will contain the MIT or GNU GPL licence.
-If neither is supplied, then the `LICENCE.md` file will contain a "Copyright" message that will include the authors name if provided.
+If either is supplied, the `LICENCE.md` file that is created will contain the MIT or GNU GPL licence.
+If neither is supplied, then the `LICENCE.md` file will contain a "Copyright (C) 2017" message that will include the name of the author(s) (if provided).

-The directory structure will looksomething like this:
+The directory structure will look something like this:

 ```
 .